-Here are the best spots for sledding in NYC:
+‘Tis the season for sledding in NYC.

-1. Prospect Park, Brooklyn
+1. Prospect Park

 Where: Between Prospect Pk W, Flatbush, Parkside, Ocean Aves in Brooklyn

-2. Fort Greene Park, Brooklyn
+2. Fort Greene Park

 Where: Between Myrtle Ave., De Kalb Ave. bet.
 Washington Park and St. Edward’s St.

-3. Central Park, Midtown
+3. Central Park

-Where: Above 70th St., between Fifth Ave and Central Park West
+Where: Above 70th St, between Fifth Ave and Central Park West

-5. Astoria Park, Queens
+5. Astoria Park

 Where: 19 Street between Shore Boulevard off Ditmars Boulevard